carloslopez0250/reading-notes/README.md

-## What I learned about Growth midset
+## What I learned about Growth mindset

 1. **Fixed Mindset**